xXTakezo/KeyTermsExtractor/README.md

 The KeyTermsExtractor will give you the n-most relevant key terms with given text by calculating the inverse document frequency for every word in the text.

 Thank you for using the Key Terms Extractor.
-This script will read a file and return you the n-most relevant key terms in given text.
+This script will read a file and return you the n-most relevant key terms in given text and create a log file with the complete output.
 For this, the text will be normalized and preprocessed and finally a Tf-Idf score will be calculated for each word.
-As of now, the script only accepts xml files.
-Please edit the xml file to have following structure:
+The script will accept one xml or one or a series of txt files.
+If you want to use xml files, make sure you are using following format:
 ```
 <data>
   <corpus>